Branch Management

 This helps developers distinguish each branch easily.

-• Prefix the branch title with the Areas of Implementation.
+• Prefix the branch title with the areas of implementation.

 ui/feature/add-cart-item